xpipe-io/xpipe/README.md

 - Securely stores all information exclusively on your computer and encrypts all secret information.
 See the [security page](/SECURITY.md) for more information
 - Create custom desktop shortcuts to automatically open specific remote connections in your terminal
+- Don't worry about encoding issues on Windows systems, all shells are launched in UTF8 mode by default

 ![Connection manager](https://user-images.githubusercontent.com/72509152/230098966-000596ca-8167-4cb8-8ada-f6b3a7d482e2.png)